 Human beings love stories.
-As children, our parents and teachers read stories to us as we listened attentively.
-As we get older, our taste in stories matures, but we never outgrow our love for them.
-We wait with anticipation for new movies and new releases from our favorite authors-all because we love great stories.
-Jesus was a master-teacher.
+As preschoolers, our parents and teachers read stories to us that fascinated and captured our attention.
+As we get older, our taste in stories might change, but we never outgrow our love for them.
+We wait with anticipation for new movies and new seasons of our favorite shows to come out-all because we love great stories.
+Jesus was a master teacher.
 He knew the power of a story, so it's not surprising Jesus used stories to communicate spiritual truths.
-For the next six sessions, we'll be studying parables-the Stories Jesus Told.
+For the next six weeks, we'll be studying parables-the Stories Jesus Told.